wjkenney/new-map-mashup-master/README.md

 # frontend-nanodegre-neigborhoodmap

-Please have fun checking out my maps nytimes mashup!
+Open index.html in your browser and have fun checking out my maps nytimes mashup!
 Feel free to suggested changes and bug fixes.
-C

 # Contribution
 Please feel free to make changes!